LucasXu0/document/AppFlowy Editor Design Document 176138eeaa3e4fde9298db9c2363da00.md

 }
 ```

-We use `LinkedList` to organize the relationship between nodes, which provides a relatively efficient way to insert and delete nodes.

-Each node uses a normalized description, so we can easily describe those nodes in JSON.
+#### Unordered List Example

-In the following figure, for example, there is an embedded unordered list in the document
+In the following figure you can see an example of an embedded unordered list in the document

 ![Unordered List Example](AppFlowy%20Editor%20Design%20Document%20176138eeaa3e4fde9298db9c2363da00/Untitled%202.png)